- Comparison Summary + Fast Answers

 Since no two businesses are exactly alike, we can’t pretend to know what apps you’ll hope you can connect your accounting software with.

-Instead, let’s take a more high-level look at the third-party app marketplaces for Freshbooks vs Quickbooks.
+Instead, let’s take a more high-level look at the third-party app marketplaces:

-While we understand that more isn’t always better, it’s a decent starting point for an objective look at the connectivity abilities of Freshbooks vs Quickbooks.
+While we understand that more isn’t always better, it’s a decent starting point for an objective look at the connectivity abilities of each software

-At the same time Quickbooks boasts over 700 available apps in 15 categories.
-This makes sense due to Quickbooks market saturation and history in the marketplace.
+At the same time QuickBooks boasts over 700 available apps in 15 categories including payment processing, customer management, payroll processing, and QuickBooks Online backups.
+This makes sense due to QuickBooks’ market saturation and history in the marketplace.

-Without using all 800+ of the apps available in both of the add-on libraries, it’s hard to really judge who has higher quality app integrations, Freshbooks or Quickbooks.
+Without using all 800+ of the apps available in both of the add-on libraries, it’s hard to really judge who has higher quality app integrations.

 In the end, there’s really no contest.
 If you want an accounting software that can connect to hundreds of other tools you might be using in your business, then the obvious choice is:

-Just because you have access to an amazing small business accounting software tool like Freshbooks or Quickbooks doesn’t necessarily mean you’ll know exactly how to manage your business finances like a pro.
+Just because you have access to an amazing small business accounting software tool like these doesn’t necessarily mean you’ll know exactly how to manage your business finances like a pro.

 Which means, one important consideration when choosing an accounting tool is how much support they can give you in terms of financial knowledge and help.